mutur4/ctf-writeups/0x41414141 CTF/Faking till you're Making/solution.md

 Checking the address that is leaked this is the address of a function `sh` that calls system and binsh giving us a shell.We need to find a way to control rip and call this function.

-The `invalid pointer` error is thrown when we try to `free` a chunk of memory that was not prevously allocated by malloc.
+The `invalid pointer` error is thrown when we try to `free` a chunk of memory that was not previously allocated by malloc.
 Analysing the binary using `gdb` we can see that the memory that is being passed to `free` is a memory address from the stack.

 This is a block of memory that we control.The first call to `read` gets our input from the command line to this `address+16` on the stack.